-Amber is an unusual resinous mineral which, apart from its indisputable aesthetic properties, has been the subject of interest for health professionals, aesthetic medicine and cosmetologists for many years.
-In order to reach the beginning of the analysis of amber compounds with medicine, one should go back to antiquity, where amber was widely used in folk medicine [1,2].
-It was thought that it protects against fever, tonsillitis or sore throat.
-In the Arab world, he was a panacea, considered to be effective in various kinds of ailments .
-Amber was used in various forms, solid, liquid, powdered or resin (after heating).
+Amber is an extraordinary resin mineral, which, apart from its indisputable aesthetic properties, has been the subject of interest of health specialists, aesthetic medicine and cosmetologists for years.
+To go back to the beginnings of the analysis of amber and medicine, one should go back to antiquity, where amber was widely used in folk medicine [1,2].
+It was believed that it protects against fever, tonsillitis or a sore throat.
+In the Arab world, it was a panacea, considered effective in various ailments .
+Amber was used in various forms, solid, liquid, powdered or resinous (after heating).

-One of the breakthrough dates is the year 1546, when G. Agricola, a German mineralogist and physician, obtained succinic acid via dry distillation .
-Today, it is a well-studied substance and widely used in medicine or cosmetology.
-Baltic amber contains about 3-8% of it, mainly in external weathered or "amber bark".
+One of the breakthrough dates is 1546, when G. Agricola, a German minerologist and physician, obtained succinic acid by dry distillation .
+Today it is a well-researched substance and widely used in medicine or cosmetology.
+Baltic amber contains about 3-8%, mainly in external weed or "amber bark".

-Succinic acid is a natural catalyst for cellular transformations and can therefore have significant properties for our health.
-Scientific research confirms the action of acid as a biostimulant.
-It stimulates the nervous system, regulates the functioning of the kidneys and intestines, is an anti-inflammatory and antitoxic agent.
-It can also be effective in the treatment of diseases of the nervous system, bronchitis, rheumatic diseases and asthma .
+Succinic acid is a natural catalyst for cell transformation, so it can have significant properties for our health.
+Scientific studies confirm the action of the acid as a biostimulator.
+It stimulates the nervous system, regulates kidneys and intestines, is an anti-inflammatory and antitoxic agent.
+It can also be effective in the treatment of diseases of the nervous system, bronchi, rheumatic diseases and asthma .

-Amber is also often used for the production of tinctures, which may be used for prevention of myocardial pain, problems with blood circulation, blood pressure or heart failure [3,5].
+Amber is also often used for the production of tinctures, which can be used for prophylaxis against myocardial pains, blood circulation problems, arterial pressure or heart failure [3,5].

-Ointments, oils and amber creams are created (for rheumatic, asthmatic or irritation).
-On the basis of amber, whole lines of preparations for face, body and hair care are produced.
-They support the fight against bacteria and free radicals, and mitigate the effects of burns and insect bites .
-Creams improve the hydration and greasiness of the skin, increase its firmness and elasticity.
-They clearly reduce the roughness of the skin and the depth of wrinkles, regenerate the tired skin, stimulate its metabolism and prevent the formation of free radicals.
-Cosmetics are also attributed to soothing anxiety and nerves .
+Amber ointments, oils and creams (for rheumatic, asthmatic or irritation ailments) are created.
+On the basis of amber, entire lines of preparations for face, body and hair care are produced.
+They support the fight against bacteria and free radicals and alleviate the effects of burns and insect bites .
+Creams improve skin hydration and lubrication, increase its firmness and elasticity.
+Clearly reduce skin roughness and wrinkle depth, regenerating tired skin, stimulating its metabolism and preventing the formation of free radicals.
+These cosmetics are also attributed to soothing anxiety and nerves .

-The use of amber for our health is therefore extremely wide.
-Both for our physical and mental health.
-In addition, beautiful amber jewelery can improve our appearance, shape our image, and thus affect social perception and well-being [6,7,8].
+The use of amber for our health is therefore extremely wide, both for our physical and mental condition.
+In addition, beautiful amber jewelry can improve our appearance, shape the image, and thus affect social perception and well-being [6,7,8].

-We cordially invite you to visit the Amber Museum in Krakow.
+We invite you to visit the Amber Museum in Krakow.